3 Count: Break up

 After feuding with the Misfits in Action, 3 Count began to have problems, as Moore and Helms accused Karagias of attempting to hog the limelight.
 Eventually, Moore and Helms kicked Karagias out of the group, and he joined forces with Jamie Knoble of the Jung Dragons, on whom the other Jung Dragons members had turned.
 Moore and Helms continued together to feud with the remaining Dragons (Kaz Hayashi and Yang) and the new team of Karagias and Knoble.
 The three teams met in a Triangle match at Mayhem in November 2000, which 3 Count won.
 They also met in a ladder match to decide the number one contender for the WCW Cruiserweight Championship at Starrcade, in which both Moore and Helms grabbed the contract at the same moment.
 As a result, Moore and Helms had match to determine who would challenge for the title, which Helms won.
 He lost the subsequent Cruiserweight Championship match, however, against Chavo Guerrero Jr. at Sin in January 2001.
 Helms and Moore split when, during a number one contenders match for the Cruiserweight title at SuperBrawl Revenge, Moore attacked Helms instead of Hayashi of the Jung Dragons.
 Helms, however, later eliminated Moore, and went on to win the match.

 Aftermath

 As WCW was slowly dying, Moore and Karagias put aside their differences and formed a tag team which vied for the short lived WCW Cruiserweight Tag Team Championship, but never got their hands on them before the company closed.
 Helms, however, won the WCW Cruiserweight Championship.
 Moore, Helms, and Karagias would go on to the then World Wrestling Federation.
-The 3 Count trademark is still owned by Turner Broadcasting System Inc.
+The 3 Count trademark was owned by Turner Broadcasting System Inc. until June 6, 2008.

 Reunion

 As announced by Shane Helms on Twitter, 3 Count would be reuniting in November 2014.
 The trio appeared at WrestleCade in Winston-Salem, North Carolina on November 29 at the Benton Convention Center.
-Helms, along with his proteges Trevor Lee & Andrew Everett performed a 3 Count song during TNA's Total Nonstop Deletion.
+Helms, along with his proteges Trevor Lee and Andrew Everett, performed a 3 Count song during TNA's Total Nonstop Deletion.